SyedHamzah/recipes-app/README.md

 For integration tests I have picked postman due to:
 1. Interoperability with QA team
 2. Test isolation at REST level (indifferent to Java language)

+#### 4. ElasticSearch
+ElasticSearch has inbuilt free text search capabilities which is quite faster than a SQL "like" search.
+We can extend current customFilter to even enable fuzzy search by supplying word distance in the query.

 ## TODO:
 This list of items are a must for the application to be production ready but not done due to lack of time.